Tap the text to show or hide reading controls.

 — Clang.
 Clang.

-A bell rang from the watchtower, and the Orcs scattered throughout the colony began gathering near the entrance, fully armed.
+A bell rang from the watchtower, and the Orcs scattered across the colony came together at the entrance, fully armed.

 “Don’t bark so loud.”

-The moment Yujin moved to retrieve the Cursed Fang.
+Yujin had just moved to retrieve the Cursed Fang.

 — Pa-pa-pa-pat!